Nextiva / Blog / Customer Experience

 When all the tools come together, you’re empowered to reach conclusions and solutions faster.
 This shortens the average handling time (AHT), increasing the customer service agents’ productivity.
 Most importantly, when you scale or bring new people in, it’s easier for them to ramp up.
 They need to get their hands on Nextiva’s platform and try it out, instead of navigating the complexities scattered across different software.

-Below are some low-hanging fruits when you’re looking to consolidate.
+Below are some low-hanging fruit when you’re looking to consolidate.

 • Cut total communication costs: A cloud-based unified communication as a service platform enables you to reduce customer support costs by cutting hardware and maintenance expenses.